The state of Vermont is using the GED exam for its high school equivalency testing program.

 The GED diploma is accepted by more than 98% of American employers and educators, and the GED credential is the most important alternative to a standard high school diploma.

 If you want to get a job, a better salary, go for a new career, or get a college education, finishing your secondary education is a crucial step toward a brighter future and a great way to boost your professional and personal competencies.

-All across America, state funding is offered to assist applicants to benefit from educational resources and get well prepared in adult education classes.
-Now the computer-based testing format has become the only option available to candidates, and attending preparation classes and getting used to computer-based testing is a very smart move.
+All across America, state funding is offered to assist applicants and let them benefit from educational resources and get well prepared in adult education classes.
+Now, the computer-based testing format has become the only option available to candidates, and attending preparation classes and getting used to computer-based testing is a very smart move.

 For more information:

 Montpelier, VT 05620-2501

 To earn your GED high school equivalency (HSE) diploma in Vermont, you’ll need to take and pass the four independent modules (subtests) of the GED exam.
 These modules must be taken on a computer and cover the academic subject areas of Mathematics, Social Studies, Language, and Science.

 What are the Vermont GED testing requirements?

 The GED test is for people who couldn’t complete their high school curriculum.
 It offers them the opportunity to acquire an equivalent credential.
 In Vermont, test-takers need to be at least 16 years of age, but 16 or 17-year-old applicants need to meet additional, strict requirements.
 In Vermont, there’s no state residency requirement, and test-takers don’t have to pass a qualification test prior to sitting for the GED exam, except when they take the GED test online.